Celebes warty pig: Distribution and habitat

 The Celebes warty pig occurs in Sulawesi, being plentiful in central, eastern and south-eastern parts of the island but uncommon in the northeastern and southern parts.
 It also occurs naturally on the nearby smaller islands of Buton, Muna, Kabeana, Peleng, Lembeh and the Togian Islands.
 Besides this, it has been domesticated and introduced to various other islands, has hybridised with Sus scrofa, and has become feral in some places, giving rise to a number of different pig populations.
 It inhabits various habitat types including rainforest, swamp, cultivated land and grassland, at altitudes up to 2500 m.

 Ecology

 This pig tends to move around in small groups of up to nine individuals, led by a dominant male and including several females and their offspring.
 Foraging takes place mainly in the early morning and the evening; the diet consists mainly of roots, shoots, leaves and fallen fruit, but also includes carrion, invertebrates and small vertebrates.
 Breeding takes place throughout the year.
 Gestation periods are probably between four and five months, and litter sizes can be up to eight, but in one study, averaged about two.
-The most important natural predator is the reticulated python.
+Young may be eaten by reticulated pythons or saltwater crocodiles.